 In normal operation, the user reloads the Watchdog at regular intervals before the timer underflow occurs, by writing the Control Register (WDT_CR) with the bit WDRSTT to 1.
 The Watchdog counter is then immediately reloaded from WDT_MR and restarted, and the Slow Clock 128 divider is reset and restarted.
 The WDT_CR register is write-protected.
 As a result, writing WDT_CR without the correct hard-coded key has no effect.
 If an underflow does occur, the "wdt_fault" signal to the Reset Controller is asserted if the bit WDRSTEN is set in the Mode Register (WDT_MR).
 Moreover, the bit WDUNF is set in the Watchdog Status Register (WDT_SR).

-To prevent a software deadlock that continuously triggers the Watchdog, the reload of the Watchdog must occur in a window defined by 0 and WDD in the WDT_MR:
+To prevent a software deadlock that continuously triggers the Watchdog, the reload of the Watchdog must occur while the Watchdog counter is within a window between 0 and WDD, WDD is defined in the WatchDog Mode Register WDT_MR.